AG Horsten Kommende Veranstaltungen

 Giorgio Venturi (University of Pisa)

-This talk will cover this paper: PER ASPERA AD ASTRA: FROM SKOLEM PARADOX TO AN UNCOUNTABLE UNIVERSE
+This talk will cover the paper, PER ASPERA AD ASTRA: FROM SKOLEM PARADOX TO AN UNCOUNTABLE UNIVERSE

 Abstract